-In May 2019 there were complains by reports sent into YouTube regarding comments made on the platform which they believed fell under ‘hate speech’.
-The last few years has been quite a volatile time when it comes to politics with many polarising views.
-In recent times what constitutes ‘hate speech’ has somewhat changed and this article isn’t the place to get into the topic, but the reality is, its quite a tense time when it comes to political commentary or content on the platform and in general.
+In May 2019 there were complaints by reports sent on YouTube regarding comments made on the platform which they believed fell under ‘hate speech’.
+The last few years have been quite a volatile time when it comes to politics with many polarising views.
+In recent times what constitutes ‘hate speech’ has somewhat changed and this article isn’t the place to get into the topic, but the reality is, it’s quite a tense time when it comes to political commentary or content on the platform and in general.

-In order to try and tackle this problem, YouTube have punished what are considered ‘right-wing’ and other political channels with restricted monetisation and even channel deletion in some cases causing some to lash out at YouTube calling the move ‘anti free-speech’.
-This has sparked a lot of criticism with many saying YouTube is using their political bias to determine which channels appear in their ‘trending’ section (which we will cover shortly) and which channels are allowed to receive monetisation.
+In order to try and tackle this problem, YouTube has punished what are considered ‘right-wing’ and other political channels with restricted monetisation and even channel deletion in some cases causing some to lash out at YouTube calling the move ‘anti-free-speech’.
+This has sparked a lot of criticism with many saying YouTube is using its political bias to determine which channels appear in their ‘trending’ section (which we will cover shortly) and which channels are allowed to receive monetisation.

 There were a few other factors contributing to advertisers leaving the platform in large numbers, but the above were some of the most significant factors that resulted in changes and restrictions on the platform.